-Two common blood pressure meds fare equally in preventing heart woesAugust 27th, 2012 in Cardiology /
+Two common blood pressure meds fare equally in preventing heart woesAugust 27, 2012 in Medicine & Health / Cardiology

 (HealthDay)—In a review that compared two common heart drugs against each other, researchers found no difference between atenolol and metoprolol in terms of preventing stroke, heart attack or heart failure for patients with high blood pressure who were placed on the medications.

 Atenolol (Tenormin) and metoprolol tartrate (Lopressor) are beta blockers that are widely used to treat high blood pressure and heart problems.
 Previous research has suggested that atenolol might be less effective than other high blood pressure drugs for preventing cardiovascular events in patients with high blood pressure.

 In this study, researchers reviewed the medical records of nearly 121,000 U.S. patients with high blood pressure but no history of heart disease who started taking one of the two drugs between 2000 and 2009.
 Atenolol was used by about 10 times more patients than metoprolol.